 You will notice the grille on the 9600 is a tad smaller, perhaps reducing a bit of air that was present in the 9500, making it a bit less of a “fully open” headphone.
-More on that in a bit.

-There seems to be a protective measure taken in looking at the grey-ish blush cap, a stark contrast to the rubbery, flimsier material inherent on the original 9500.
+There seems to be a protective measure taken in looking at the greyish-blue cap, a stark contrast to the rubbery, flimsier material inherent in the original 9500.

 Instead of “Philips” engraved on the jack termination itself, it’s now embossed, reading “Philips” on one side, and “SHP9600” on the other in a more readable way due to the better color matching.

-All in all, it seems like Philips has really honed in on small details with this newer iteration 9600, and it
+it seems like Philips has really honed in on small details with this newer iteration 9600, and it

 hasn’t gone unnoticed.

-Clamp force is just right like Goldilocks’ porridge, and it’s still incredibly comfy for long listening sessions, feeling mostly like air, but with a slightly tighter clamp force.
+Clamp force is just right like Goldilocks’ porridge, and it’s still incredibly comfy for long listening sessions, feeling mostly like air, but with a slightly tighter clamp.

 The 9500, while feeling like complete air, did tend to move around a bit more than I’d like, which was the trade-off.

-Now for the moment, you’ve been anticipating.
+Now for the moment that you’ve been anticipating.

 Is the 9600 an actual upgrade?
 Did Philips improve the 9500’s upper mid/low treble issues?
-Does the bass hit harder?

 I also feel like it doesn’t roll off nearly as much in the sub-bass regions.